Doctoral education at MEB

 Student workshops are arranged by the doctoral students.
 All students are requested to present at a workshop.
 Students attending 5 workshops and presenting at least on one occasion are entitled to 1.5 credits.
 To get credits the student has to fill in form 16, attach a certificate from the seminar coordinator or from the main supervisor attesting the attendance and the presentation and hand in to the Education Officer.

 Students are expected to attend department seminars.
 According to the KI rules, credits may be obtained for “participation in the department’s seminar series, journal clubs, etc.” MEB students receive credits only for active participation that is, presenting a seminar at a journal club/student workshop (see above) or being on the examination committee at a pre- dissertation seminar.
 No credits are awarded for only attending seminars.
+Fill in the form 16 and attach a certificate from the Seminar Coordinator or from your main supervisor send the documents to the Education Officer.

 Mock examination committee at pre-dissertation seminar